 d) decide, in the light of the approved programme of work, on the need to maintain, terminate or establish SGs (see Resolution ITU-R 4) and, where appropriate, other groups, and allocate to each of them the Questions to be studied;

-e) appoint SG Chairmen and Vice-Chairmen, based on the provisions of Resolution ITU-R 15 (see also Resolution 208 (Dubai, 2018) of the Plenipotentiary Conference) and taking into account the proposals of the meeting of Heads of Delegation (see § А1.2.1.2 below);
+e) appoint SG Chairmen and Vice-Chairmen of SGs, RAG, CCV and other groups, pursuant to the provisions of Resolution 208 ( Bucharest, 2022) of the Plenipotentiary Conference) and taking into account the proposals of the meeting of Heads of Delegation (see § А1.2.1.2 below);

 f) give special attention to problems of particular interest to developing countries by grouping Questions of interest to the developing countries as far as possible, in order to facilitate their participation in the study of those Questions;

-g) review and approve revised or new ITU-R Resolutions;
+g) review and approve or reject revised or new ITU-R Resolutions;

-h) consider and approveRecommendations proposed by the SGs and the membership, and any other documents within its scope, or make arrangements for the delegation of the consideration and approval of draft Recommendations and other documents to the SGs, as set out elsewhere in this Resolution or in other ITU-R Resolutions, as appropriate;
+h) consider and approve new or revised ITU-R Recommendations or their rejection proposed by the SGs and the membership, and any other documents within its scope, or make arrangements for the delegation of the consideration and approval of draft Recommendations and other documents to the SGs, as set out elsewhere in this Resolution or in other ITU-R Resolutions, as appropriate;

 i) take note of the Recommendations approved since the last RA, paying special attention to the Recommendations incorporated by reference within the Radio Regulations;

-j) communicate to the next WRC a list of the ITU-R Recommendations containing text incorporated by reference in the Radio Regulations which have been revised and approved during the previous study period.
+j) communicate to the next WRC a list of the ITU-R Recommendations containing text incorporated by reference in the Radio Regulations which have been revised and approved during the previous study period;

+k) adopt the working methods and procedures for the management of the Sector’s activities in accordance with No. 145A of the Constitution.

 A1.2.1.2 Heads of Delegations shall:

-a) consider the proposals regarding the organization of the work and the establishment of relevant committees;
+a) prior to the inaugural meeting of RA, in accordance with No. 49 of the General Rules of conferences, assemblies and meetings of the Union, consider the proposals regarding the organization of the work and the establishment of relevant committees;

-b) draw up the proposals concerning the designation of Chairmen and Vice-Chairmen of the committees, SGs, CPM, the RAG, and the CCV, taking into account Resolution ITU-R 15 (see also Resolution 208 (Dubai, 2018) of the Plenipotentiary Conference).
+b) draw up the proposals concerning the designation of Chairmen and Vice-Chairmen of the committees, SGs, CPM, the RAG, and the CCV, taking into account Resolution 208 (Bucharest, 2022) of the Plenipotentiary Conference.

-A1.2.1.3 In accordance with No. 137A of the Convention, and the provisions of Article 11A of the Convention, the RA may assign specific matters within its competence, except those relating to the procedures contained in the Radio Regulations, to the RAG for advice on the action required on those matters (see also Resolution ITU-R 52).
+A1.2.1.2 bis The heads of delegation can also meet if the need arises and at the invitation of the chairman of the assembly to consider any pending issues, with the aim of consulting and coordinating to reach consensus.A1.2.1.3 In accordance with No. 137A of the Convention, and the provisions of Article 11A of the Convention, the RA may assign specific matters within its competence, except those relating to the procedures contained in the Radio Regulations, to the RAG for advice on the action required on those matters (see also Resolution ITU-R 52).

 A1.2.1.4 The RA shall report to the next WRC on the progress in matters that may be included in agendas of future Radiocommunication Conferences as well as on the progress of ITU-R studies in response to requests made by previous Radiocommunication Conferences.